Contents On This Page

 1. Nutrient deficiency

-When your diet is lacking vitamins such as vitamin C found in oranges, iron, and minerals, your nails might tear every now and then.
+So if your diet is lacking any of the essential vitamins such as vitamin C found in oranges, iron, and minerals, your nails might tear every now and again.

 2. Overexposure of hands in water